RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/snapshot-restore.md

 You can only restore to a powered off (offline) VM so we will first power off the virtual machine in this exercise.

 1. Click **Workloads** → **Virtualization** from the side menu.
 2. Click the **Virtual Machines** tab.
 3. Select `mongodb-nationalparks` virtual machine to open its **Overview** screen.

-4. If the virtual machine is running, click **Actions** → **Stop Virtual Machine** to power it down.
+4. If the mongodb-nationalparks virtual machine is running click on its name and then click **Actions** → **Stop Virtual Machine** to power it down.
+5. Wait for the machine to display a "Stopped" status

-5. Click the **Snapshots** tab.
+6. Click the **Snapshots** tab.
 The page displays a list of snapshots associated with the virtual machine.

-6. Choose one of the following methods to restore a VM snapshot:
+6. There are two ways to restore a snapshot in the console; you can use either here:

-   - For the snapshot that you want to use as the source to restore the VM, click **Restore**.
+   - Choose the **Restore** box following the name ofthe snapshot you want to restore.
-   - Select a snapshot to open the **Snapshot Details** screen and click **Actions** → **Restore Virtual Machine Snapshot**.
+   - Select the snapshot's name and open the **Snapshot Details** screen.
+From there click **Actions** → **Restore Virtual Machine Snapshot**.
 7. In the confirmation pop-up window, click **Restore** to restore the VM to its previous configuration represented by the snapshot.

 <img src="img/vm-snapshot-restore-popup.png"/><br>

 Once you click Restore to restore vm from the snapshot, it initiates snapshot restoration on actual storage system for each Container Storage Interface (CSI) volume attached to the VM and included in the snaphot, VM specification and metadata is also restored.
-It should take just a little seconds to actually restore the snapshot and make the VM ready to be powered on again.
+It should take just a few seconds to actually restore the snapshot and make the VM ready to be powered on again.

 <img src="img/vm-snapshot-restoring.png"/><br>

-After the snapshot was restored successfully and it's status become **Ready**, then you can click **Actions** → **Start Virtual Machine** to power it on.
+After the snapshot was restored successfully and its status become **Ready**, you can then click **Actions** → **Start Virtual Machine** to power it on.

-Once the VM is powered on and boots successfully, you can refresh `ParksMap` web page (Map Visualizer on OpenShift 4).
-It should successfully load national parks locations from the backend service and start displaying them on the map again.
+Once the VM is powered on and boots successfully, you can refresh `ParksMap` the [web page](http://parksmap-parksmap-demo.apps.hgdmbmc.dynamic.opentlc.com/).
+It should now successfully load national parks locations again from the restored backend service and start displaying them on the map again.

 ### Background: Virtual machine snapshot controller and custom resource definitions (CRDs)